swarch-2f-rootly/2f/Prototype_3/README.md

 ![Layer-view](images/TiersP3.png)

-** **Layered view  - Layers** The structure of the logic layer is shown below to avoid redundancy in the main view.
-In general, each component follows the same structure.
+**Layered view  - Layers** The structure of the logic layer is shown below to avoid redundancy in the main view.

 ### Layer Specifications
 - **Layer T1 – Presentation Layer**